 The distant site shall maintain copies of all documentation completed by the distant site telehealth practitioner unless the telehealth practitioner records the information directly within the originating sites electronic medical record system.

-Guidelines of the Offices: The Offices shall develop guidelines to assist CCBHC providers in complying with the provisions of this section and in achieving treatment goals through the use of telehealth services.
-This Offices shall post such guidelines on their public websites.
+Guidelines of the Offices: OMH and OASAS shall develop guidelines to assist CCBHC providers in complying with the provisions of this section and in achieving treatment goals through the use of telehealth services.
+OMH and OASAS shall post such guidelines on their public websites.

-Medication for Addiction Treatment-initiation and prescribing of medications for addiction treatment must be done in accordance with any and all applicable state and federal rules and regulations.
+Medication for Addiction Treatment.
+Initiation and prescribing of medications for addiction treatment must be done in accordance with any and all applicable State and Federal rules and regulations.

 Reimbursement for Telehealth Services.